taichi/modernjs/modernjs.en.md

 # Introduction

 ## About Modern JavaScript
-I'm not writing JavaScript as a job, but in the last six months I have made some small tools.
-Both of them are usefull, so please use it by all means.
+I'm not writing JavaScript as a job, but in the last six months, I have made some small tools.
+Both of them are useful, so please use it by all means.

 * [ci-yarn-upgrade](https://github.com/taichi/ci-yarn-upgrade)
   * A tool that automatically creates PullRequest if there is a dependency library update in a project using [Yarn]